- When is ecocide a crime?

 No. Ecocide law, as an international crime, is primarily concerned with persons of ‘superior responsibility’; those who make decisions in their capacity as CEOs, directors, Ministers, Heads of State etc. A test case took place in the UK Supreme Court in 2011; see the Mock Ecocide Trial.
 Polly Higgins second Book, Earth is our Business, includes the indictments used in the trial and the Ecocide Act.

 Is ecocide caused by intent?

 Rarely.
 It is not the intention of companies to destroy; the intent is usually for a company to maximise their business for profit.
-To establish whether ecocide has (or is likely to) occur is a matter of fact and evidence, not mental state of mind.
-For the purposes of ecocide law, if there is intent (or knowledge or recklessness, which is when the defendant knew it would cause harm but proceeded in any event), it is an aggravating feature for purpose of sentence only.
-Thus, for an ecocide crime to be established, no intent is required to be proven in court unless it is to be relied upon for sentencing purposes.
-This is in line with many international pollution laws.
+To establish whether ecocide has (or is likely to) occur requires a test of recklessness – the perpetrator knew or should have known their conduct would give rise to ecocide but proceeded anyway.
+If there is intent it is an aggravating feature for the purpose of sentencing.
+Thus, for an ecocide crime to be established, knowledge is required to be proven in court.

 Is there any other time in history where something similar happened?